danhklein/Kyubot/README.md

 ## Introduction

-Kyubot is an attempt to create a web-browser remote for the bluetooth enabled [Orbotix](https://github.com/orbotix)Sphero Robot.
+Kyubot is an attempt to create a web-browser remote for the bluetooth enabled [Orbotix](https://github.com/orbotix) Sphero Robot.
 This is only made possible by the current work of the [BlueTooth Web Community](https://webbluetoothcg.github.io/web-bluetooth/) and [only available](http://caniuse.com/#feat=web-bluetooth) behind a development flag for Chrome devices.

 In order to follow along you should have basic knowledge of Node.JS, React and read up on Bluetooth BLE and GATT.